stax76/MediaInfo.NET/README.md

 Monospaced font: Consolas, Courier New or if installed Cascadia Code.

 ### raw-view
-raw view shows developers the parameter names as they are used in the MediaInfo API.
+raw-view shows developers the parameter names as they are used in the MediaInfo API.